FOREX-Euro takes breather after rally; Aussie dips

 system.

-enough to spur a sustained rally in the euro and risky assets,
+be enough to spur a sustained rally in the euro and risky

 The euro could rise toward $1.3600 or so by the end of